 The visionary example is more open and more engaged with life.
 The outcome is assumed, and it isn’t really about the student.
 Really the student is excited by possibility.
 The student has also shown vulnerability, in expressing their love for solving problems more fully, and how, really, that’s what's inspiring them.

 To some readers the visionary example may come across as pretentious, but if we’re open and honest, we can see that the first example is actually more pretentious, because the student is pretending they are less than they really are, and are not being authentic with us about what they really care about.

-So let me ask you this.
-Why don’t we live as visionaries, if it’s more alive and inspiring?
+So let me ask you...
+Why don’t we like this, if it’s more alive and inspiring?

 Well, actually there’s a very powerful force present in each of us, a dominant, secret context, that runs the show.
-And vision is in direct opposition to this force.
+And having a vision like this gets in the way of that.

-To really explain what I mean by that, I’m going to share my story with you.
+To really show you what I mean by that, I’m going to share my story with you.

 As I’m doing so, I want you to notice the meaning I’ve given to the events in my life.